stephanieguzm/rancid-tomatillos/README.md

 - Fetch API

 ## Future Features
-- Add search bar or dropdown to have ability to search a movie by its Title
+- [x] Add a search bar or dropdown menu for users to have the ability to search a movie by its title
-- Allow a user to search movies by genres on the main page
+- [x] Allow a user to search movies by genres on the main page
-- Ability for a user to add their own rating to a movie
+- [x] Ability for a user to add their own rating to a movie
-- Responsive design to allow for better UX/UI on mobile devices
+- [x] Responsive design to allow for better UX/UI on mobile devices

 ## Dev Notes
 ### Wins
-- Fully functional, interactive page
-- Excellent group dynamic and communication
+- [x] Excellent group dynamic and communication
-- Smooth git workflow
+- [x] Smooth git workflow

 ### Challenges
--
--
--
+- [x] Understanding React Router

 ## Dev Contacts
 Morgan Berry |